MayJuun/fhir/fhir/README.md

 ## Say Hello!

 - As all parts of this are new (FHIR, Flutter, using the two together), I'd love to hear from you if you're working in this space.
+Open to PR, suggestions or requests.
 You can email me at <grey@fhirfli.dev>.

 ## How To Use